Alen983/Alen983/README.md

 ### About Me.
 Hey there 👋 Welcome to my GitHub!
-I'm a person who likes to explore everything that the world has to offer in my own ways,Currently you could call me a Developer,Student,Editor,Blogger and Designer.
+I'm a person who likes to explore everything that the world has to offer in my own ways.
+Currently you could call me a Developer,Student,Editor,Blogger and Designer.
 Travelling through the technical world since 2020 and haven't had the chance to stop yet.
 <!--
 **Alen983/Alen983** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.